Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 | LAN Finals | 2 Qualified | BO5 Match | 2 Prize Money Winners |

-### Open Qualifer Rules
+### Open Qualifier Rules & Regulations
-The list of registered teams is available here: _Add link to form/sheet_
+The live list of registered teams is available here: [Link to Form/Sheet]

+Tournament Capacity & Selection Criteria:
 The Open Qualifier features a strict maximum capacity of 16 teams.
-While registration is open to an unlimited number of applicants, entry into the open qualifier is not guaranteed.
-Upon the registration deadline, all checked-in teams will be ranked according to the Seeding Priority Rules.
-The top 16 highest-seeded teams will be admitted into the Open Qualifier bracket.
+While registration is open to an unlimited number of applicants, entry into the active bracket is not guaranteed by registration time.

+Upon the registration deadline, all successfully checked-in teams will be ranked according to the Seeding Priority Rules.
+The top 16 highest-seeded teams will be admitted into the active tournament bracket.
 All remaining teams ranked 17th and below will be placed on a sequential Waiting List based on their seed.

-Seeding Priority Rules:
+Seeding Priority Hierarchy:
-Teams will be seeded into the open qualifer based on the following criteria:
+Teams are seeded into the active bracket or waiting list based on the following strict criteria:

 1. Valve Regional Standings (VRS): All registered teams holding an active, official Global VRS rank will automatically receive the highest priority seeds, ordered sequentially from the highest VRS rank to the lowest.
-2. FACEIT Elo: All remaining teams will be seeded based on the average FACEIT Elo of their starting roster.
+2. FACEIT Elo: All remaining unranked teams will be seeded below the VRS tier, ordered by the mathematical average FACEIT Elo of their registered starting roster.
-3. Time of registration: If the 16 team capacity is not reached after the first two Seeding Priority Rules, the remaining teams will be entered into the Open Qualifier based on registration time.
-With teams who registered first having priority.
+3. Time of Registration: If the 16-team capacity is not filled after applying the first two criteria, the remaining slots will be awarded based on registration timestamps, with earlier registrations receiving priority.

+Player Responsibilities & Data Integrity:
-Players are resposible for providing IEC with their FACEIT profile through the official Player Registration Form.
-Failiure to provide IEC with a players FACEIT profile will result in his team not reciving average FACEIT Elo for seeding
+Players are entirely responsible for providing IEC with their correct FACEIT profile link via the official Player Registration Form.

-IEC reserves the right to adjust the Open Qualifiers to accomodate more teams, in case registered teams exceed 20+.
-This will be announced

-by announcing it via [@UKICircuit](https://x.com/UKICircuit) on X with the Event Additional Information, as per the Valve TOR. !!!
+Failure to provide a valid FACEIT profile link will result in that specific player being calculated as 0 Elo toward the starting roster's team average, severely impacting the team's overall seeding priority.

 ## 3.2 VRS Invites